Add PlayTorch to Existing App

 In this tutorial, you will learn how to add the PlayTorch core package to an existing React Native project.

-If you have an existing React Native project and you want to add ML capabilities, you can add the react-native-pytorch-core
+If you have an existing React Native project and you want to add ML capabilities, you can add the react-native-pytorch-core package.
+This package includes all code needed to run ML inference, the Canvas, Camera, ImageUtil, and AudioUtil.

 Installation